AliBakhshi/Simple-AntiCSRF-Class/README.md

 # Simple-AntiCSRF-Class

-Simple PHP Anti CSRF Class
+Simple PHP Anti CSRF Class Based On Session

 # How To Use